• Skip to primary navigation

 What are the different groups of gymnastics?

 There are four main groups of gymnastics: artistic, basic, fundamental, and rhythmic.
-Each group has its own set of standards that must be met in order to compete.
+Each group has its own set of standards that must be met to compete.

-Rhythmic gymnastics is a fourth category that encompasses dance-like movements performed on apparatus such as hoops, balance beams, uneven bars, trampolines etcetera.
+Rhythmic gymnastics is a fourth category that encompasses dance-like movements performed on apparatus such as hoops, balance beams, uneven bars, trampolines, etc.

 Choose the grouping that best suits your strengths so you can become the best Gymnast possible.